Next.js vs WordPress SEO

 Yoast plugin handles most.
 But limited control over:

-- • Dynamic OG images
+- —Dynamic OG images

-- • Complex schema markup
+- —Complex schema markup

-- • Conditional canonical tags
+- —Conditional canonical tags

-Direct control via Metadata API:
+Direct control via the Metadata API:

-- ✓ Dynamic OG images (generate per post)
+- ✓Dynamic OG images (generated per post)

-- ✓ Complex schema (video, article, breadcrumb)
+- ✓Complex schema (video, article, breadcrumb)

-- ✓ Conditional meta tags
+- ✓Conditional meta tags

 Example: Dynamic OG Image